Sunrise-6/Kittyo-Group-Livery-Selector/README.md

 If you are facing issues with this, please post it in the Issues tab of this github page.

+Huge credit to kolos26 at [GeoFS Livery Selector](https://github.com/kolos26/GEOFS-LiverySelector/tree/main) for portions of the code.

 # Features
 - Has Liveries from major airlines
 - Easily added into GeoFS